vicky5124/lavalink-rs/README.md

 - [ ] Implement some const methods
 - [ ] RoutePlanner API
-- [ ] Switch from reqwests to hyper
 - [ ] Support `tokio-websockets`
 - [ ] native and webpki roots for rustls feature separation